tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Explain to students that in the confirm prompt, `{cadAmount}` is a kind of variable that will be filled out with the value given by the user.

-You have set all the configurations needed to test your bot.
-Ensure that all the students reached this point before continue and continue by highlighting the following:
+You have defined all the configurations needed to test your bot.
+Ensure that all the students reached this point before continuing.
+Highlight the following:

 * Now it is time to see the bot in action!
 First, you need to build your bot by clicking on the "Build" button at the upper right corner and confirming the build option on the pop-up window.